MarcinOrlowski/website-as-app/README.md

 ---

-This Python script offers a unique approach to web browsing by opening any webpage in a dedicated window using the embedded QT WebEngine.
+This Python package offers a unique approach to web browsing by opening any webpage in a dedicated window using the embedded QT WebEngine.
 By removing the typical browser UI elements, it effectively turns websites into standalone desktop applications.
 This can be particularly useful if you've ever wished to run a frequently used website as a separate app, independent from your main browser.
+The embedded website can access your clipboard, so all the "Copy" buttons from various generators or chats works as expected.
+You can also upload and download files as you'd in any other application.

 The tool provides a practical solution for those who find themselves juggling numerous browser tabs or wanting a clearer separation between work and personal web applications.
 With each website